 The Red Door: Going through the red door, in Amsterdam would mean getting a marriage license, and for good reason too.
 From the 16th century, the ‘commissioners of matrimonial affairs’ would hang a proclamation on the red-painted door on the chancel of the church or on the faí§ade of the city hall after marriage registrations were formalized.
 The door of the sacristy was painted red, and still has the famous motto written on it, which says ‘Marry in haste, repent at leisure’.

 Misericords: This is one aspect of the old Catholic roots of the church that went untouched even after the Calvinist outrage against most earlier artworks of the church.
 The church never really had a chapter, and who built the choir stall and for what reason is still a mystery.
 What is certain is that somehow the misericords have survived, with its wealth of secular sculptures, depicting various proverbs and nuggets of wisdom.
 There are sculptural representations of thoughts such as ‘Sitting between two chairs’, expressing folly of indecisiveness, and ‘banging your head against the brick wall’ indication frustration to do the impossible.

 Where to Stay

-Amsterdam is one of the most visited cities of the world and there are a large number of hotels in the city.
+Amsterdam is one of the most visited cities in the world and there are a large number of hotels in the city.
 Some of the major hotels of the city include Amsterdam Marriott Hotel, Renaissance Amsterdam Hotel and Quentin Hotels.
 There are many inns, hostels, and B&Bs in the city as well.
-Accommodation in Amsterdam caters to needs of visitors of all tastes and budget capabilities.
+Accommodation in Amsterdam caters to the needs of visitors of all tastes and budget capabilities.